Mackovlak/Mackovlak/README.md

 # Hi there 👋
-*  JUST DUMB PEOPLE TRYING TO LEARN ABOUT COMPUTER
+  I AM JUST STUPID PERSON TRY TO LEARN ABOUT COMPUTERS, SO I HOPE SOMEONE CAN TEACH ME 😂
 <!--
 **Mackovlak/Mackovlak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.